 Frequently Asked Questions

-What are the basic requirements to become a notary public in Illinois?
+What are the basic requirements for becoming a notary public in Illinois?

 To become a notary public in Illinois, you must be at least 18 years old, a legal resident or employed in the state, and possess a valid Illinois driver’s license or state ID.
 There are no formal educational prerequisites, but completing a notary public exam is recommended to understand state laws and practices.